Updated on December 11th, 2022

 2. Career Exploration

-Most college majors make students qualified for multiple careers.
-Determining which path is best is frequently challenging since students don’t have direct experience in the roles/ Networking can help simplify the decision-making process.
+Most college majors qualify students for multiple careers.
+Determining which path is best is frequently challenging since most students don’t have direct experience in the roles.
+Networking can help simplify the decision-making process.

 By having a solid network, students often build connections with professionals in a variety of positions related to the students’ majors.
-That creates opportunities to conduct informational interviews about the available paths, potentially letting students determine which option is best for them.
+That creates opportunities to meet people and conduct informational interviews about the available paths, potentially letting students get fresh perspectives to determine which option is best for them.
+Networking also provides clarity and guidance on one’s career path by exposing students to various professionals and roles within their field of study.

 3. Educational Opportunities